Academic Integrity Policy

 - Student will notify the Canyons Online via email to re-schedule the test.
 Students may have 2 days to review course material prior to testing.
 Students must give Canyons Online office 24 hours notice prior to re-testing.

 Canyons Online 9-12 courses are designed to be taken asynchronously and independently of set schedules and traditional due dates.
 However, all courses require regular interaction between the student and teacher for the purposes of teaching, evaluating, and providing feedback.
 In addition, some courses have assignments requiring students to track items for a set number of days.
 The minimum timeframe for course completion is 14 days following the course start date.

 State law require that Canyons Online 9-12 track and report student “attendance” in all Canyons Online 9-12 courses.

-- What this means for Canyons Online 9-12 students: All students must log into a course AT LEAST once every 7 days AND make significant progress during that time.
+- What this means for Canyons Online 9-12 students: All students are required to actively participate in their class on a weekly basis; failure to do so will result in an absence.
+“Actively participate” means that they must submit at least one assignment/quiz/project per week.
 If these conditions are not met, the student will be counted as absent from that course and their course will be inactivated.

-- If a student is considered absent and course access is inactivated: The student will be withdrawn from the course.
+- If a student is considered absent and course access is inactivated: The student will be inactivated from the course.
 However, no work will be lost.

 Additional Details on Law and Policy Changes